Canadian Owned and Operated

 3. Ground‑Source (Geothermal) Heat Pumps

-• Requires land for installation (horizontal or vertical loops)
+• Requires land for horizontal loops or drilling for vertical loops

 4. Ductless Mini‑Split Systems

-Ideal for homes without ductwork or for zone-based heating and cooling.
+Ideal for homes without ducts or for zonal temperature control.

 • Quiet and efficient